Stochastic quantization of an Abelian gauge theory: Discrete regularity structure theory

-Assuming that the abstract fixed point problem is locally wellposed, using the reconstruction operator defined in Definition~\ref{def:DReconstruct} we obtain the solution to \eqref{e:BPsi-poly} for $\eps>0$ and $C^\eps =0$, as stated in the following lemma.
+We will renormalize the models in the next section.
+On the other hand, assuming that the abstract fixed point problem is locally wellposed, we would like to see what equation we obtain using the reconstruction operator defined in Definition~\ref{def:DReconstruct} for the un-renormalized models: